Tracy-LeeOberem/Connect-Four-Mini-Game/README.md

 <br>
 ------Steps:------
   <br>
-- Create a new Java Project folder.
+- Create a new folder for the Java project.
   <br>
-- Place the "ConnectFour.java" and "ConnectFourGUI.java" files in the same folder/directory.
+- Place the "ConnectFour.java" and "ConnectFourGUI.java" files into the folder.
   <br>
-- Complie the code in command prompt:
+- Compile the code in command prompt:
   <br>
   "javac ConnectFour.java ConnectForGui.java"
   <br>
-- Run the program in command prompt (or in IDE):
+- Run the program in command prompt (or in the IDE):
   <br>
   "java ConnectFourGUI"